Nikko-the-cat/GML-Classes/README.md

 # GML-Classes

-An extension script for GML providing some OOP features.
+This is a script which adds some OOP functionality that allows you to define classes, their constructor and destructor, and call parent methods in overridden methods.
+To start using it, just add this script to your project.
-Works only in GameMaker Studio 2.3+
+**Works only in GameMaker Studio 2.3+**

 ![example](https://marketplacecdn.yoyogames.com/images/assets/10050/screenshots/21295_original.png?1626456028)